ssen7/ssen7.github.io_old/content/posts/making_the_blog.md

 Tags: pelican, python
 Slug: making_the_blog
 Author: Saurav Sengupta
-Summary: Steps for making the website using Pelican and Github.
+Summary: Part 1 of steps to create a website using Pelican and Github.
 Status: published

 <!-- ### Making the blog -->